Bad Habits to Avoid When Working in Revit

 I have a whole section in my Foundations of Revit course dedicated to using reference planes and how you can use them to improve your drawings and help you work faster and smarter.

-Ignoring the options bar
+9. Ignoring the options bar

-The options bar is one of the least talked about parts of Revit's user interface.
+The Options Bar is one of the least talked about parts of Revit's user interface.
 When using a tool, you'll see options specific to that tool in the options bar below the ribbon.

-This is another topic we’ll cover more in depth in my Foundations of Revit course.
+This is another topic we’ll cover more in-depth in my Foundations of Revit course.

-Not using view templates
+10. Not using view templates

-Neglecting to use view templates is one of the biggest mistakes you can make when using Revit.
-View templates are an essential timesaving feature that allows you to control the graphics of multiple views at once.
+Neglecting to use View Templates is one of the biggest mistakes you can make when using Revit.
+View Templates are an essential timesaving feature that allows you to control the graphics of multiple views at once.

 Watch below to see one example of how using view templates can improve your workflow.
-Feel free to skip ahead to 2:21 to jump to the view template portion of the video.
+Feel free to skip ahead to 2:21 to jump to the View Template portion of the video.

-Using detail lines instead of modeling
+11. Using detail lines instead of modeling

 I often see this with people who switch over to Revit from CAD because that's how they're used to working.
 I've seen drafted cabinetry, drafted moulding and trim work, and drafted furniture, among other things.